Matt Holmes

 The other thing I told Matt was easier to say and harder to do.
 I told him to stop working on Sundays.

-He took the first No Work Sunday expecting the business to fall apart.
+He took the first “no work Sunday” expecting something to happen.
 It didn’t.
 No angry customer emails.
 No missed launches.
 No revenue drop.
-The catastrophe he had been bracing for never showed up.
+The catastrophe he’d been bracing for never showed up.

 “I was catastrophizing thinking the whole business is going to fall apart if I don’t turn on that computer.
 And it’s not true.”

 The habit held.
-Sundays stayed his.
-He started picking the kids up from school.
-He started going to the gym at midday because he could.
+Matt’s Sundays stayed his.
+He started picking the kids up from school and he started going to the gym at midday because he could.
 He told me he felt lighter, and that for the first time in years he wasn’t being crushed by his own to-do list.

 The shape of the business had changed.
-So had the founder running it.
+So had the man running it.

 “I’ve been winging it for the past four years.
 And now I feel like I’ve really got some direction and structure to the business.”

 The thing he was most pleased about wasn’t his own number.
-It was an email he forwarded to me that he had received from one of his students.
+It was an email he forwarded to me that he’d received from one of his students.

 “I had an email yesterday from someone who said you’ve changed my life and my family’s life.
 We’ve gone from a hundred dollars for my bookstore to over 5,000.”